jfasch/jfasch-home/trainings/material/soup/cxx11/020-new-language-features/modules.rst

 * module name: ``export module MODULE-NAME;``
 * export ... symbols
 * import MODULE-NAME;
-* macros defined in a modules do not leak to the importer
+* macros defined in a module do not leak to the importer
 * macros defined before import do not leak into the imported module
 * can be